Poojitha2378/interacted-course-details/ai-product-management-lessons/ai_pm_lesson1.md

 **The Bottom Line:** AI PM is not "PM with models."
 It's orchestrating experimentation pipelines, managing probabilistic products across multiple lifecycles, and ensuring AI creates measurable business value—not just technical achievements.

 ---

-## Next Steps: Preparing for Chapter 2

-Chapter 2 dives into **Research Cycles & Model Development**, where you'll learn:
-- How to evaluate pre-trained models for your specific lifecycle needs
-- When to fine-tune vs. use prompt engineering vs. build custom models
-- The difference between reasoning models and speed models for agentic systems
-- What agentic AI is and when your problem actually needs autonomy
-- How to work effectively with ML research teams across different AI approaches

-**Pre-Reading:**
-- Review your current product roadmap using the 8-step framework: Which features are Software?
-AI/ML?
-GenAI?
-Agentic?
-Hybrid?
-- Identify one feature to pilot with two-track development
-- Calculate current team capacity allocation: What % goes to each lifecycle type?
-Is it aligned with your product mix?
-- Map cross-lifecycle dependencies: Where does GenAI research hand off to Software engineering?

-**Discussion Prompt for Your Team:**
-"If we adopted lifecycle-aware two-track development, what would each track focus on?
-How would we handle handoffs between Software, AI/ML, GenAI, and Agentic components?"